-2. Do you have, or are you aware of the existence of, data on the number, type and market share of different types of PRIIPs?
-If you have such data, would you be in a position to share it with the ESAs?
-3. In your position as product distributor or financial advisor, to what extent do you make use of KIDs to choose or compare between the products you offer to your clients?
-In case of trading online, does your platform offer an automatised tool that can help the retail investor in making comparisons among products, for instance using KIDs?
-4. If this is the case, what is preventing distributors or financial advisors from using the KID when they choose a product for a client?
-5. In your experience, e.g. as a retail investor or association representing retail investors, to what extent are KIDs used by distributors or financial advisors to support the investment process?
-Is marketing material used instead or given greater emphasis?
-6. What are your experiences regarding the extent of the differences between marketing information and the information in the KID?
-What types of differences do you consider to be the most material or relevant in terms of completeness, plain language, accuracy and clarity?
-What do you think might be the reason(s) for these differences?
+ffe o you have, or are you aware of the existence of, data on the number, type and market share derent types of PRIIPs?
+If you have such data, would you be in a position to share it with the As? ): li your position as product distributor or financial advisor, to what extent do you make use of s to choose or compare between the products you offer to your clients?
+In case of trading ne, does your platform offer an automatised tool that can help the retail investor in making apparisons among products, for instance using KIDs?
+KID is an indispensable document to make the saver understand the characteristics of the financial product in which he intends to invest.
+We believe that it is essential that the key information document is extended all types of products as soon as possible, so that the investor has at his disposal an instrument that allows him to compare products and make reasoned choices.
+We therefore hope that the recent postponement of the application of the KID PRIIPS for UCITS funds will allow the final adjustment, so as to have from 1 January 2023 a uniform document for all investment products.
+The KID is also not yet well-defined in its for and content, so we believe it will become really effective when the process for its definition is completed.
+To KID can also become, thanks to the support of the financial advisor who explains the characteristics of each investment product to the client, a valuable element of financial education. this is the case, what is preventing distributors or financial advisors from using the KID whe As stated in the answer to question 3, it is essential that the KID will be extended to all investment product in particular UCITS funds, which constitute a significant part of the financial products recommended to clients by financial advisors.
+It is also essential to standardize and define the content of the KID, the uncertain rules have so far delayed its use by market participants. е your experience, e.g. as a retail investor or association representing retail investors, to whaten are KIDs used by distributors or financial advisors to support the investment process?
+Is keting material used instead or given greater emphasis? d re /hat are your experiences regarding the extent of the differences between marketing informather the information in the KID?
+What types of differences do you consider to be the most mater elevant in terms of completeness, plain language, accuracy and clarity?
+What do you think the the reason(s) for these differences?
+Marketing communications have a form and content designed to offer ideas and solutions to attract the enclient and, for this reason, can be more understandable and more focused.
+KID was born with the aim of distinguishing itself from commercial logic, its purpose is to indicate the essential information to choose an investment and for this logic the information must be clear, standardized and neutral.
+KID is a document the should allow the client to make a reasoning and understand where he wants to invest his savings, having well understood the characteristics of the product of his interest.